hestiacp/hestiacp-docs/web/docs/server-administration/web-templates.md

 ### How can I clear the cache?

-When FastCGI cache is enabled an button is added to "Edit" Web where you can clear the cache or use the command:
+When FastCGI cache is enabled a **<i class="fas fa-fw fa-trash"></i> Purge Nginx Cache** button is added to the web domain’s **Edit** page.
+You can also use the API, or the following command:

 ```bash
 v-purge-nginx-cache user domain.tld
 ```

-### Why do I don’t have the option to use FastCGI cache
+### Why don’t I have the option to use FastCGI cache

 FastCGI cache is an option for Nginx mode only.
-If you are using Nginx + Apache2 you can enable proxy caching template and proxy cache will enable.
-Functions almost the same.
-Proxy cache will also work in case you use a docker image or nodejs.
+If you are using Nginx + Apache2, you can select the proxy caching template and proxy cache will be enabled.
+It is functionally almost the same.
+In fact, the proxy caching will also work if you use a Docker image or a Node.js app.

-To write custom caching templates name the template:
+To write custom caching templates, use the following naming scheme:

 `caching-yourname.tpl`, `caching-yourname.stpl` and `caching-yourname.sh`